AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Defining AI's role in the workflow

-Before defining the experience, we needed to answer a foundational question: what role should AI play in this workflow, and how much autonomy should it have?
+Before defining the experience, we needed to establish the role AI should play in this workflow and how much autonomy should it have.

 Review flows — existing workflow with and without the agent layer